How Food Exerts Its Effects on Our Mental Health

 Mental Health, Food, and the Gut-Brain Axis

 Mental health encompasses our psychological, emotional, and social well-being.
-It involves our thoughts, behaviors, and emotions, and it also affects the state of our physical health.
-One of the most modifiable ways you can positively affect your mental health is with food.
-There are many reasons why food affects our mental health, and one of the reasons is the way it interacts and affects our gut and the gut-brain axis.
-The gut-brain axis is a bidirectional communication network between our brain (the central nervous system) and our gut (the enteric nervous system).
+It involves our thoughts, behaviors, and emotions and it also affects the state of our physical health.
+Depending on your access to safe and nutrient dense foods, one way you can positively influence your mental health is with your diet.
+There are many reasons why food affects our mental health, including that our food directly provides us with the nutrients needed in order to manufacture our neurotransmitters like serotonin and dopamine, hormones responsible for our mood and behavior.
 In this article, we’ll highlight the ways in which we currently understand how food can affect our mental health through:

 - Gut microbiota